Morteux/AliceWorkshop/README.md

 - Add user custom teams (stored in sessions? need db)
 - User custom team mentioned above could have tags (1. viable team, 2. monoelectro, 3. raiden, f.e)
 - Pick one random pick of your favorite teams.
-- Categorize teams by meta/exploration/troll? (meta > viable > funny )
+- Categorize teams by meta > viable > funny.
-- Add special teams members: element/support flex type
+- Add special teams members: element/support flex type.
-- Show last version of Genshin supported
+- Show last version of Genshin supported.
-- URL to team with characters in url params
+- URL to team with characters in url params.
-- Team randomizer
+- Team randomizer.
-- Hide character stats behind icons for each team
+- Hide character stats behind icons for each team.
+- Stats on most used characters, percentual presence of each character in meta, viable and funny.
-- troll: random team name generator
+- troll: random team name generator.

 ### Filters
 - Filter by language